 Checking the starter drive

-Use a screwdriver to turn the drive gear.
-The gear should turn in one direction with the drive shaft, and in the other direction on the drive shaft.
+The gear must turn in one direction with the drive shaft, and in the other direction on the shaft when water.
 Otherwise, the drive must be replaced.

 Use a screwdriver to move the drive gear along the shaft.
-The gear should move easily along the shaft without jamming.

-At the same time, the drive gear should move out and the starter motor will turn on.
 Otherwise, we check the electric motor and the starter traction relay.

 Otherwise, the motor is defective.

-In this case, the drive gear should move out.
+The drive gear should pop out.

 If this does not happen, the traction relay is faulty.